nautechsystems/nautilus_trader/docs/integrations/databento.md

 The Databento `imbalance` and `statistics` schemas cannot be represented as a built-in Nautilus data types and so they have specific types defined in Rust `DatabentoImbalance` and `DatabentoStatistics`.
-Python bindings are provided via pyo3 and so the types behaves a little differently to a built-in Nautilus data types, where all attributes are pyo3 provided objects and not directly compatible with certain methods which may expect a Cython provided type.
+Python bindings are provided via pyo3 (Rust) and so the types behaves a little differently to a built-in Nautilus data types, where all attributes are pyo3 provided objects and not directly compatible with certain methods which may expect a Cython provided type.
 There are pyo3 -> legacy Cython object conversion methods available, which can be found in the API reference.